 These new Italian cutting pansies (also called violas) are getting rave reviews!
-In the photos above and below, Shanti Rade of Whipstone Farm shows off stems of antique shades, grown in a high tunnel in the Arizona highlands.
+In the photos above and below, Shanti Rade of Whipstone Farm shows off stems of Antique Shades, grown in a high tunnel in the Arizona highlands.

 Pansies last very well when cut, it is simply the height that may take some skill to achieve.